splunk/public-o11y-docs/gdi/opentelemetry/components/mssql-server-receiver.rst

         receivers:
           - sqlserver

-.. caution:: To retrieve out-of-the-box content properly, you need to explicitly enable and disable specific metrics and resource attributes in your configuration file.
+.. caution:: To retrieve out-of-the-box content properly you need to explicitly enable and disable specific metrics and resource attributes in your configuration file.
 Read more at :ref:`mssql-server-receiver-ootb`.

 Configure a named instance on Windows
 --------------------------------------------